vmontazeri/specialization_for_speech_perception_v2/README.md

-# A specialization for speech perception
+# A specialization for speech perception (Version 2)

 MATLAB code for the experiments described in A specialization for speech perception.
 Refer to Liberman and Mattingly Speech is special Science 1989.pdf to see details of the experiment.